 Cardiff is a multicultural and cosmopolitan city, often referred to as Europe’s youngest capital.
 In fact, the city has an incredibly rich history and offers a variety of activities, events and places enjoyed by both its residents and tourists from all walks of life.
 Cardiff’s useful location means you can enjoy the beautiful waterfront in Cardiff Bay on the one side, and rolling countryside on the other, so you never feel stuck in one place!

-The cost of living in Cardiff is much lower than most capital cities, and the recent regeneration projects have led to the development of Cardiff Bay waterfront, the National Assembly’s building and the Wales Millennium centre, all of which are popular attractions.
+The cost of living in Cardiff is much lower than most capital cities, which has resulted in many London house movers relocating in Cardiff.
+The recent regeneration projects have led to the development of Cardiff Bay waterfront, the National Assembly’s building and the Wales Millennium centre, all of which are popular attractions.

 If you are thinking of moving to Cardiff, you’re going to need somewhere to live!
 Generally, the cost of living is lower than most capital cities, however, as with most areas, prices will differ depending on the property and part of the city.